KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Actions-Article.md

     .keyboardButton(...)
 ```

-``KeyboardView`` applies this modifier to all its buttons, to make them support gestures for press, release, long press, repeat, etc.
+``KeyboardView`` applies this modifier to all its buttons, to automatically make them support press, release, long press, repeat, etc.

+### ...handle keyboard actions

+Actions are by default handled with the main ``Keyboard/Services/actionHandler``, which you can replace to customize how actions are handled.
+This is required for some actions that don't have a standard or default behavior.

+You can either implement the ``KeyboardActionHandler`` protocol from scratch, or inherit the ``KeyboardAction/StandardActionHandler`` class and override any of the many functions that it provides to add your own customizations to the standard behavior.

 ### ...handle autocomplete suggestions